GN Resound pins hopes on hearing aid for iPhone generation

 COPENHAGEN Denmark's GN Resound is banking on a hearing aid packed with bluetooth-like technology that lets users listen to calls and music from their iPhones as it seeks to steal a march on its rivals, its new chief executive told Reuters.

-Anders Hedegaard laid out his plans for the company - the hearing aid business of GN Store Nord - for the first time since taking the helm on August 1 in a change of management that surprised investors and analysts.
+Anders Hedegaard laid out his plans for the company - the hearing aid business of GN Store Nord (GN.CO) - for the first time since taking the helm on Aug.
+1 in a change of management that surprised investors and analysts.

 After four years of cutting costs to boost operating margins, GN Resound now wants to grow faster than the global market, which grew about 4 percent last year in terms of sales.